Of Ph.D.'s and Other Things.

 "A friend doesn't let a friend walk around in a dress."

 James smiled at him, and shooed him out of the room.
 It was awkward dressing with his left forearm and right leg in a cast, but he managed.
+It reminded him of the time he had tried to ride a BMX bike off a building.

 The arm was from the hand to the elbow, but it was black.
 James smiled.
 Black was his favorite color.
 His fingers still worked, so James knew working would not be a problem.
 Not that working ever was a problem.